This post may contain affiliate links. Please read our disclosure policy.

 No, the approximate nutrition information in the recipe card below estimates that each cassava flour tortilla made with this recipe contains 23 grams of carbohydrates.

-No, you definitely don't have to use a tortilla press.
-If you have a simple tortilla press, it can help give you a head start on pressing your tortilla into a round.
-But you'll still have to roll it thinner using a rolling pin.
+No, you definitely don't need one.
+If you have a simple tortilla press, it can help give you a head start on pressing your tortilla into a round, but you'll still have to roll it thinner using a rolling pin.

 Did you measure your ingredients by weight, not volume?
 If you used too much cassava flour and not enough water, your tortilla dough will be crumbly.
 Add more water by the drop and knead it in until you have the proper consistency.